Before you go

 - ~3 h

 The reservoir appears on the left about 75 km from Almaty.
-Konayev city (until 2022 called Kapchagay) sits at the southwestern corner where the dam backs the Ili into a 140 km-long lake up to 22 km wide and 50 m deep.
+Konaev city (until 2022 called Kapchagay) sits at the southwestern corner where the dam backs the Ili into a 140 km-long lake up to 22 km wide and 50 m deep.
 The western shore has the densest concentration of beach resorts — some pay-entry, some with public stretches.
 The water warms to comfortable swimming temperature by late May and stays warm through September.
 Sandy bottom, very gradual depth increase near shore: suitable for children.

 Stop 3